Dotneteer/spectnetide/Documentation/Z80Assembly/Z80AssemblerReference.md

 ### The DEFM pragma

 The __DEFM__ pragma emits the byte-array representation of a string.
 Each character in the string is replaced with the correcponding byte.
-Tak a look at this code:
+Take a look at this code:

 ```
     .defm "\C by me"